kyma-project/website/content/blog-posts/2023-01-04-jwt-best-practices/index.md

 JWTs should have short expiration times to reduce the window of opportunity for attackers to use them.
 This also helps mitigate the impact of a JWT being compromised.
 It's generally a good idea to set the expiration time to no more than a few hours.
 This can be done using the "exp" (expiration) claim in the JWT.

-### Include a "nonce" in authenticated requests

-A "nonce" is a random value that is used only once.
-Including a nonce in authenticated requests can help prevent replay attacks, in which an attacker captures a JWT and attempts to use it multiple times.

 ### Use JWT claims appropriately

 Make sure to use JWT claims appropriately and only include the minimum amount of information necessary.
 For example, don't include sensitive information like passwords in the JWT.